NucleoidAI/arc/src/instruct_dataset/arc.md

-# XARC
+# ARC

-- XARC consists of input_matrix and output_matrix
+- ARC consists of input_matrix and output_matrix
-- XARC matrix refers either to input_matrix or output_matrix
+- ARC matrix refers either to input_matrix or output_matrix
-- XARC matrix is rectangular, 2-dimensional arrays represented as sparse:
+- ARC matrix is rectangular, 2-dimensional arrays represented as sparse:

 Sparse Mode:
 - `1@3,2` Number 1 at 3 x-coordinate and 2 y-coordinate